 This section refers to Part 11 of the Act, sections 137 to 154.

-This role is carried out by the Trustee Supervision team on behalf of the Accountant.
+This role is carried out by the Bankruptcy Case Administration team on behalf of the Accountant.

 Discharge of debtor

 The discharge of a debtor from bankruptcy is conditional.
 The decision to discharge a debtor is made at the discretion of the Accountant in Bankruptcy, who must consider a report made by the Trustee (where AiB is not the Trustee) which includes a statement on the opinion of the Trustee as to whether the debtor has cooperated with them.
 The current legislation is contained in section 137 of the Bankruptcy (Scotland) Act 2016.
 The discretionary nature of the AiB’s power of discharge was upheld in the appeal of Hutcheson vs. AiB [2019] SC ABE 53.